nf-core/website/sites/docs/src/content/docs/guidelines/components/subworkflows.md

 ### Scope of testing

-Tests for subworkflows SHOULD be be designed to be able to execute within the nf-core/modules GitHub repository CI with example test data.
+Tests for subworkflows SHOULD be designed to be able to execute within the nf-core/modules GitHub repository CI with example test data.

 Tests for subworkflows MUST at a minimum run on the GitHub repository CI with a stub test that replicates the generation of (empty) output files.